 Bitbucket Standard (for growing teams) starts at $10/month for 5 users, plus $2/month for each additional user.
 Bitbucket Premium (for large teams) starts at $25/month for 5 users, plus $5/month for each additional user.

 Bitbucket Premium includes more build minutes for Bitbucket Pipelines, greater Git Large File Storage, plus additional features like required merge checks, IP whitelisting, required two-step verification and smart mirroring.

 GitHub has one team plan which starts at $25/month for 5 users, plus $9/month for each additional user.
 This paid plan provides an organization account with unlimited public and private repositories with team and user permissions.

-Bitbucket Server and Data Center are the two enterprise plans offered by this company.
+Bitbucket Server and Data Center are the two enterprise plans offered by parent company, Atlassian.
 As the name of the plan implies, the Server plan is hosted on a company’s own server and requires a one-time payment ($2,000 for 25 users).
 This plan includes a perpetual license and one year of free maintenance.

-The Data Center plan is available at $1,800 per year for 25 users and is hosted by their data center.
+The Data Center plan is available at $1,800 per year for 25 users and is hosted by the Bitbucket data center.
 It offers advance-active clustering for high availability, smart mirroring for performance across geographies, and Atlassian-supported disaster recovery.

 GitHub offers two business plans, Business on GitHub.com and GitHub Enterprise, starting at $21/month per user.
 One is hosted on GitHub.com while the other is hosted on your servers, AWS, Azure or GCP.
 In the case of GitHub Enterprise, licensing is available in blocks of 10 users charged annually.
 Both plans offer increase levels of support versus other GitHub plans.